RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_Rotate_type.md

 -   **cycles**: (REQUIRED) Number of cycles.
 Recommended: 1000
 -   **chain**: Chain ID.
 MUST be a completely connected single chain.
 -   **tag_along_chains**: Comma separated list of chains to be moved together with the rotating chain.
 E.g. metals or water.
+-   **grid_set**: The ScoringGrid set to use for scoring the rotation.
+If no scoring grids (at all) are present in the XML, use a default classic grid.

 ---